Capital gains realized on gifts of certain capital property

 Gifts of securities acquired under a security option plan

-You can claim an additional deduction on line 24900 of your income tax and benefit return for donating shares of a corporation listed on a designated stock exchange or mutual fund units you acquired through your employer's security option plan.
-However, you must meet all of the following conditions:
+You can claim an additional deduction on line 24900 of your income tax and benefit return for donating shares of a corporation listed on a designated stock exchange or mutual fund units (or their cash proceeds) that you acquired through your employer's security option plan.
+To qualify, you must meet these conditions:

 When calculating the amount of the additional deduction that can be claimed on line 24900, you determine the employment benefit by using whichever of the following two amounts is less: